When to visit

-Portsmouth Square is called the Heart of Chinatown because Chinatown started along one side of it.
-Portsmouth Square is rich with history and contains many commemorative statues and plaques.
+Portsmouth Square is known as the Heart of Chinatown.
+This small park is rich with history and contains many commemorative statues and plaques.
 It is a popular spot for local residents, and you will find Tai Chi adepts there early in the morning, children at the playground, and seniors playing cards and Chinese chess.

-The famous fortune cookie was invented in San Francisco, and they are still made at Golden Gate Fortune Cookie, 56 Ross Alley.
+The famous fortune cookie was invented in San Francisco, and they are still made at Golden Gate Fortune Cookies, 56 Ross Alley.

 North Beach is a charming and vibrant neighborhood packed with local history that stretches from Broadway and Columbus Avenue to around Washington Square.
 The neighbourhood is San Francisco's "Little Italy" and is very lively in the evenings, especially on Columbus Avenue which is lined with many coffee shops, bars and restaurants.